 Tip: Don’t have Jello?
 Try our edible pudding slime recipe!

-How to Make Slime without Borax
+How to Make Jello Slime

-Start by adding 2 tablespoons water to dry ingredients.
-Stir until a paste begins to form.
 This is the cool part…the pale white powder turns a vivid color!
 (Ours is purple because we used this Frozen-inspired berry-flavored gelatin)

 Continue to add water little by little until the silly putty clumps together instead of sticking to the bottom/sides of bowl.